rerdavies/ToobAmp/README.md

 v1.1.58

-The ToobAmp Project provides 19 high-quality LV2 audio plugins designed for use as guitar effects processors.
-The set of plugins provides a no nonsense, foundation set of effects pedals to get you started.
+The ToobAmp Project provides 19 high-quality LV2 audio plugins designed for use as guitar effects.
+The set of plugins provides a no-nonsense, foundation set of effects pedals to get you started.
 The plugins are primarily designed for use with the [PiPedal](https://github.com/rerdavies/pipedal) project; but the also provide native X11/Cairo user-interfaces that allow them to be used other other LV2 plugin hosts and DAWs too.

 - Neural Network Amp Models (TooB NAM, and TooML plugins).
-- Reverb (Toob Convolutin Reverb, and Toob Freeverb).
+- Reverb (TooB Convolutin Reverb (mono and stereo), and TooB Freeverb
-- Loopers (Toob 4Looper, and One-Button Looper).
+- Loopers (TooB 4Looper, and One-Button Looper).
-- Cab simulators (Toob Cab IR, and Toob CabSim).
+- Cab simulators (TooB Cab IR, and TooB CabSim).
 - Modulation/delay effects (TooB Delay, CE-2 Chorus, and BF-2 Flanger).
-- Utility plugins (Toob Input Stage, Toob Tuner, Toob Spectrum Analyzer, and TooB Input Recorder).
+- Utility plugins (TooB Input Stage, TooB Tuner, TooB Spectrum Analyzer, and TooB Input Recorder).

 # Releases Notes
-v1.1.58 NEW Toob Loooper and Toob Record plugins.
+v1.1.58 NEW TooB Loooper and TooB Record plugins.
 Fixes for Reaper UI compatibility.

 v1.1.58 now provides native interfaces on hosts other than PiPedal.